SUSE-Cloud/suse-cloud-appliances/docs/prerequisites.md

 #### Installing KVM

-For KVM, you will also need [`libvirt`](http://libvirt.org/) and various associated packages installed.
+For KVM, you will need [`libvirt`](http://libvirt.org/) and various associated packages installed.
 On openSUSE, do:

     zypper install -t pattern kvm_server